Dasatinib Viatris (Dasatinib)

 Frequently Asked Questions

-Yes, it does not matter if you take this medicine before or after food.
-However, you should not take it with grapefruit or grapefruit juice.
+It does not matter if you take this medication before or after food.

 Important Disclaimer